Introduction

 cargo install --force --locked bindgen-cli

-Building with the "fips" feature on this platform will result in the creation of shared libraries (named like libaws_lc_fips_0_xx_yy_crypto.dylib and libaws_lc_fips_0_xx_yy_rust_wrapper.dylib).
+Building with the "fips" feature on macOS will result in the creation of shared libraries (named like libaws_lc_fips_0_xx_yy_crypto.dylib and libaws_lc_fips_0_xx_yy_rust_wrapper.dylib).
 These shared libraries will likely need to be distributed alongside any executable that depends on aws-lc-rs.

 Troubleshooting